bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^12^ At this, Pilate was seeking to release him, but the Jews cried out, saying, “If you release this man, you aren’t Caesar’s friend!
 Everyone who makes himself a king speaks against Caesar!”

-^13^ When Pilate therefore heard these words, he brought Jesus out and sat down on the judgement seat at a place called “The Pavement”, but in Hebrew, “Gabbatha.” ^14^ Now it was the Preparation Day of the Passover, at about the sixth hour.^*^ He said to the Jews, “Behold, your King!”
+^13^ When Pilate therefore heard these words, he brought Jesus out and sat down on the judgement seat at a place called “The Pavement”, but in Hebrew, “Gabbatha.” ^14^ Now it was the Preparation Day of the Passover, at about the sixth hour.^^ He said to the Jews, “Behold, your King!”
 ^[19:14 “the sixth hour” would have been 6:00 a.m. according to the Roman timekeeping system, or noon for the Jewish timekeeping system in use, then. ]

 ^15^ They cried out, “Away with him!
 Away with him!
 Crucify him!”